 Resume & Cover Letters

 A resume is a clear, concise, and professional one- or two- page summary of your qualifications relating to the position for which you are applying.
-A resume is a personal statement that should reflect your style and will differ from any other person’s resume.
+It is a personal statement that should reflect your style and will differ from any other person’s resume.
 It serves as an advertisement that highlights your skills and experiences and creates a prospective employer’s first impression of you.
 It should provide sufficient information to effectively present your qualifications and interest the employer enough to invite you for an interview.

 A cover letter (if requested) should highlight in 1 or 2 paragraphs which position and where you found the position you are applying for, the skills you have that match the position, and close by requesting an opportunity to interview.
 It should be directed to a named individual or a title such as Hiring Manager, Selection Committee head, etc.